-Write and Publish Your Book Through the Shires Press Series: Student Book Publishing at SVC
+Write and Publish Your Book Through the Shires Press Publishing Program at SVC

-The Series is available to all full-time SVC students through The Hunter Division of Humanities.
-The Series requires 4 classes, 2 of which can also count for certain Majors in Humanities or the General Core.
+The Shires Press Publishing Program is available to all full-time SVC students through The Hunter Division of Humanities.
+The Program requires 4 classes, 2 of which can also count for certain Majors in Humanities or the General Core.

 These courses offer students the opportunity to study the foundations of book publishing while working on their own manuscript from conception to completion.
-At the end of the Series, you’ll have five printed copies of your own published work, with opportunities to promote it in the retail and online marketplace.
+At the end of the Program, you’ll have printed copies of your own published work, and opportunities to promote it in the retail and online marketplace.

-Upon successful completion of the Series, the Northshire Bookstore will print five copies** of each student’s book and will provide them with:
+Upon successful completion of the Program, the Northshire Bookstore will print copies** of each student’s book and will provide them with: